Heterogeneous Electrocatalysis

 Scaling Relations on Complex Materials

-The linear scaling relations that simplify catalyst screening on metals (the \(\Delta G_{*\text{OOH}} \approx \Delta G_{*\text{OH}} + 3.2\) eV relation from Section 5) were established on close-packed metal surfaces with uniform binding sites.
+The linear scaling relations that simplify catalyst screening on metals (the \(\Delta G_{*\text{OOH}} \approx \Delta G_{*\text{OH}} + 3.2 \;\text{eV}\) relation from the Scaling Relations section) were established on close-packed metal surfaces with uniform binding sites.
 On oxide surfaces with diverse site types, the picture is noisier.

-Tran et al. (2023) find that the linear correlations persist on oxides — slopes are within 0.15 eV of literature values for metals — but with substantially more scatter (R\(^2\) ≈ 0.6 for \(*\)OOH vs. \(*\)OH, compared to >0.9 on metals).
-The increased scatter means that the one-dimensional volcano picture becomes less predictive: two oxides with similar \(\Delta G_{*\text{OH}}\) can have meaningfully different \(\Delta G_{*\text{OOH}}\) values.
-On even more disordered materials — high-entropy alloys, amorphous oxides — the correlations are expected to weaken further, and screening based on a single descriptor becomes unreliable.
+Tran et al. (2023) find that the linear correlations persist on oxides, with slopes within 0.15 eV of literature values for metals, but with substantially more scatter (R\(^2\) ≈ 0.6 for \(*\)OOH vs. \(*\)OH, compared to >0.9 on metals).
+The increased scatter makes the one-dimensional volcano picture less predictive: two oxides with similar \(\Delta G_{*\text{OH}}\) can have meaningfully different \(\Delta G_{*\text{OOH}}\) values.
+On more disordered materials, such as high-entropy alloys and amorphous oxides, the correlations are expected to weaken further, making single-descriptor screening unreliable.

-When scaling relations break down, the full multi-dimensional binding-energy space re-emerges.
-Each intermediate must be evaluated independently, and the tractable one-dimensional search becomes a high-dimensional optimization problem — precisely the setting where learned surrogates have the most to contribute.
+When scaling relations break down, the full multidimensional binding-energy space re-emerges.
+Each intermediate must be evaluated independently, and the tractable one-dimensional search becomes a high-dimensional optimization problem: precisely the setting where learned surrogates have the most to contribute.

 Machine Learning for Catalyst Discovery